 - Organized – with responsible adults supervising

-- Fair – rules and rewards should be consistent
+- Fair – rules and rewards / incentives should be consistent

-- Timely – the club schedule fits into or around the school schedule
+- Timely – the run club schedule fits into or around the school schedule

-Facility is next, figure out where and when the kids will run.
+Figure out where and when the kids will run.
 You want a safe course that is ideally 1/8th to 1/4th of a mile.
 Courses that are longer than 1/4th mile can work well for older students, but you don’t want the younger ones too far away so you can supervise.
-Courses shorter than 1/8th mile can get congested with more students at the finish line and generate more lap data that has to be managed.
+Courses shorter than 1/8th mile can get congested with more students at the finish line and generate more lap and mileage data that has to be managed.

-If you’re running before school, allow enough time for families to find out the club is happening and add it to their routine.
+If you’re running before school, allow enough time for families to find out the run club is happening and add it to their routine.
 For example, meet Tuesdays/Thursdays before school for 3 weeks.
-Put an announcement in the school newsletter.
+Put an announcement in the elementarty school newsletter.
 Talk with teachers that are supportive, they’ll encourage their students to participate and help get the word out to parents.
-Some of our biggest advocates are teachers of energetic little boys!
+Some of our biggest advocates for running clubs are teachers of energetic little boys!

-Track laps from day 1 Just like adults, kids want to know how they’re doing and they will respond to that measurement in a positive way.
-While your club is in its “getting started” phase, it’s easiest use lap cards with a hole punch or sharpie marker to tally completed laps at the finish line.
+Just like adults, kids want to know how they’re doing and they will respond to that measurement in a positive way.
+While your run club is in its “getting started” phase, it’s easiest to use lap cards with a hole punch or sharpie marker to tally completed laps at the finish line.
 This collects the data for each child in one step, but it won’t be centralized, which limits what you can report efficiently.

 Popsicle sticks or tickets are slightly faster than lap cards at the finish line, but they require more work after the kids have run their laps.
 You have to collect the sticks and record the count per student in a log or spreadsheet.
 Either way, please do not send kids back into the classroom and expect the teachers to count, track and report laps – they have better things to do!

-Incentive Awards are great motivators.
+are great motivators.
 They can be modest but they do need to be awarded fairly, consistently and reliably.
 This is why I recommend starting with a smaller group initially.
-Without a system like ours in place to manage it, it’s on you to keep those kids’ laps tracked accurately.
-And like the salesman who claims he can’t add, yet can find a dollar missing from his commission statement, some of your students will become expert data analysts and have lots of questions about their mileage total and when they’re going to get their next award.
+Without a running club app like Student Lap Tracker in place to manage it, it’s on you to keep those kids’ laps tracked accurately.

-Review what your club has done so far.
-Discuss growing the club with your principal and consider:
+what your run club has done so far.
+Discuss growing the running club with your principal and consider:

 - What logistical problems need to be worked out with the facility or schedule?

-- Were students outside the initial group interested in joining in?
+- Were students outside the initial group interested in joining the club?

-- Were teachers, staff or parents interested in helping?
+- Were teachers, staff or parents interested in helping track mileage and laps?